 Guitar, Mandolin, Percussion

-Chris Kackley started playing guitar at 11 years old after seeing a Stevie Ray Vaughn performance on "Austin City Limits".
-Originally a fan of blues and blues-based rock, Chris soon found his way to metal through bands such as Metallica and Megadeth while also keeping an ear on the European Pagan Folk scene.
-His main rock and metal influences are Stevie Ray Vaughn, Slash, Zakk Wylde, and James Hetfield.
-These influences served him well throughout his run with Cassandra Syndrome.
-Now, with Kindred Crow, he is able to showcase an entirely different style.
+Ash started playing guitar at 11 years old after seeing a Stevie Ray Vaughn performance on "Austin City Limits".
+Originally a fan of blues and blues-based rock, Ash soon found their way to metal through bands such as Metallica and Megadeth while also keeping an ear on the European Pagan Folk scene.
+Their main rock and metal influences are Stevie Ray Vaughn, Slash, Zakk Wylde, and James Hetfield.
+These influences served Ash well throughout their run with Cassandra Syndrome.
+Now, with Kindred Crow, Ash is able to showcase an entirely different style.
 Influences such as Lindsey Buckingham, Omnia, Faun, and Wardruna shine through into the music of Kindred Crow.
-Other than guitar and mandolin, Chris plays bass, bouzouki, various hand drums, and enough keys to get himself in trouble.
-His work can be heard in Cassandra Syndrome, Imbolc Fire and his solo recordings, which are available online.
+Other than guitar and mandolin, Ash plays bass, bouzouki, various hand drums, and enough keys to get themself in trouble.
+Their work can be heard in Cassandra Syndrome, Imbolc Fire and their solo recordings, which are available online.

 "A cluster of cells, elementals and microbes around a central, spiritual core."
 Likes to hit things.

-A true master of fart sounds, Jake has spent years perfecting the art of making unacceptable behavior into music.
+A true master of fart sounds, Caine has spent years perfecting the art of making unacceptable behavior into music.

 Vocals, Guitar, Flute, Percussion